turbot/steampipe-mod-aws-thrifty/docs/index.md

 These are only some of the ways you can set variables.
 For a full list, please see [Passing Input Variables](https://steampipe.io/docs/using-steampipe/mod-variables#passing-input-variables).

-## Common and Tag Dimensions
+### Common and Tag Dimensions

-Several benchmark queries uses simialar properties and tags which is set as a list of string in `mod.sp` file.
+Several benchmark queries use similar properties and tags which is set as a list of strings in `mod.sp` file.
 These properties can be reused as per need:

-1 Set common dimensions:
+1. Set common dimensions:

 - Pass in a value on the command line: